The Ultimate Packing Guide: One Year Traveling

 • 1 jacket; you’ll likely need something more at some point, but buy it then and there.
 No sense in lugging around multiple jackets during the warmer months.

 • 1 scarf; a lighter fabric is great, so you can also use it as a shaw in warmer weather.
+This is great for covering shoulders when going into temples in Southeast Asia as well.

 • 2 shorts; strictly talking about “normal” ones, not athletic ones at the moment.
 I brought a pair of white jean shorts and a casual but comfy “cute” pair.
 Pro tip: you can never go wrong with a pair of good-fitting black shorts to dress up or down.